About Us

 Each May, Legato holds a student and faculty recital as part of this realization.

-This year we are proud to celebrate Legato's 9th anniversary.
+This year we are proud to celebrate Legato's 10th anniversary.

 The Benefits of Music

-Whether your child is the next Beyonce or is more likely to sing their solos in the shower, they are bound to benefit from some form of music education.
+Whether your child is the next Beyonce or more likely to sing their solos in the shower, they are bound to benefit from some form of music education.
 Research shows that learning do-re-mi can help children excel in a multitude of ways beyond the basic ABCs.

 1. More Than Just Music